 The Board expects that learning shall be enhanced by adherence to a curriculum that promotes continuity and cumulative acquisition of skills and knowledge from grade to grade and from school to school.
 The curriculum should reflect the best knowledge of the growth and development of learners, the needs of learners based on the nature of society, the desires of the residents and taxpayers of the District, state law, and State Board of Education rules.
 The curriculum shall emphasize reading at grade level and mastery of the basic skills of writing and mathematics.
 Curriculum objectives shall be derived from state and national assessments.
 The curriculum is designed to provide teachers and students with the Board's expectations of what students are to learn.
-Teachers are expected to teach curriculum of the District.
-Board be found the policy can at http://policyonline.tasb.org/Home/Index/755
+Teachers are expected to teach the curriculum of the District.
+Board policy can be found at Index - Policy On Line - Crandall ISD